Purchase Agreement

 The Breeder will provide a vaccination record of the purchased puppy.

-The Breeder guarantees to the original Buyer, to the best of their knowledge, that the dog is free from any life-threatening, communicable, inherited or congenital diseases that the parents have been DNA tested for and are clear (not carriers) at the time of sale.
-These include Chondrodysplasia (CDPA), Degenerative Myelopathy (DM), Neonatal Encephalopathy w/Seizures, Progessive Rentinal Atrophy, RCD4 Progressive Retinal Atrophy, and Von Willebrand's Disease (VWD) until the puppy reaches two years of age.
-These tests are considered the poodle profile.
+The Breeder guarantees, until the puppy reaches two years of age, to the original Buyer, to the best of their knowledge, that the dog is free from any life-threatening, communicable, inherited or congenital diseases that the parents have already been DNA tested for.
+These include the diseases that are part of the poodle profile.

 I do not guarantee proper bite or umbilical hernias, as those do not affect the 'pet quality' of the dog and are not life-threatening.